 You can source sustainable wood with a little digging, however.
 Two major organizations certify sustainably produced wood: the Sustainable Forestry Initiative (SFI) and the Forest Stewardship Council (FSC).
 SFI is a North American organization; FSC works globally.
 Each has a searchable online database that identifies lumber, engineered wood, decking, siding and other wood products that have met the organization’s standards for sustainability.
-You can check out the SFI database and the FSC database, and then locate dealers that carry the certified brands.
+You can check out the SFI database

 Another approach is to ask your local lumber distributor to direct you to the sustainable wood products it stocks.
 If a label isn’t clearly visible on the product and you want to verify the product’s certification status, you can ask the distributor for the product’s identification number and then check it on the SFI or FSC website.

 If your retail distributor doesn’t already carry sustainably harvested wood, ask for it!
 That kind of grass-roots demand is one of the best ways to increase its availability and support sustainable forestry, says Valerie Luzadis, president of the U.S. Society for Ecological Economics.

 Both the SFI and FSC certification programs officially organized shortly after the 1992 Rio de Janeiro Earth Summit, which put forth a set of principles to guide the sustainable management of forests worldwide.
 The SFI and FSC certification programs differ, and those differences have led to considerable debate about which system is more rigorous.
 Over the years, each organization’s certification standards have become tougher, and additional updates are in the works.
 A 2011 Dovetail Partners report examined the differences between the programs’ certification standards.